orbit-loona/orbit-loona.github.io/README.md

 # o-01-67.github.io
-hi im an orbit and i really love loona and kpop loona is my ult gruop and i love all 12 of them and every one of their songs too
+hi im an orbit and i really love loona and kpop loona and kep1er are my ult gruops and i love all 21 of them and every one of their songs too

 this is the super cool readme for my epic github page

-stan loona
+stan loona and kep1er